-Document or tool Description CBD Tenancy Lighting Assessment for Offices Rules (Rules) The assessment methods and standards to be applied in working out the energy efficiency of lighting for a building or an area of a building regulated under the Act.
-CBD Tenancy Lighting Assessment (TLA) An assessment of tenancy lighting, conducted as described in the Rules.
-Assessor Portal The online system used by accredited Assessors to submit TLA and BEEC applications to the CBD Administrator, through the secure Assessor Portal.
-Only accessible to CBD Accredited Assessors, other persons are not permitted to utilise the Assessor Portal for any function.
+DOCUMENT OR TOOL DESCRIPTION CBD Tenancy Lighting Assessment for Offices Rules (Rules) The assessment methods and standards to be applied in working out the energy efficiency of lighting for a building or an area of a building regulated under the Act .
+CBD Tenancy Lighting Assessment (TLA) An assessment of tenancy lighting, conducted as described in these rules .
+Assessor Portal The online system used by accredited assessors to submit TLA and BEEC applications to the CBD administrator, through the secure assessor portal .
+Only accessible to CBD Accredited Assessors, other persons are not permitted to utilise the assessor portal for any function.